Harish-Patill/Leetcode/README.md

 # Leetcode
-All of the leetcode questions that I've solved so far
+Documenting all of the leetcode questions that I've solved so far

 ## Easy
 Solved Question Count = 002